inaki321/k8sOnDemand/README.md

 ### in /app/k8s
 - Run using k8s
-- Static cluster ip, to access its cluster by its http://<clusterIp>:<port>
+- Static cluster ip, to access its cluster by its `http://<clusterIp>:<port>`  we can access by CLUSTER IP
 - Run `bash deploy.sh` -->

     Check deploy   `microk8s kubectl get deployments`